compasjs/compas/CONTRIBUTING.md

   - Specify the new version
   - Check packages it will publish and send `y`
   - Give a new OTP every time it is asked.

+Everything should be published now.
+To make the repo ready for more development:

 - Bump version in root package.json to new version
+- Run `yarn`
+- Copy SHA of release commit in CHANGELOG.md
+- Commit with `[*] Bump @lbu/* to vX.X.X`